duplode/stunts-cartography/README.md

   extra diagrams such as grid lines.
 * Output.hs: carries out the IO rendering for the track viewer, bridging backend and frontend.
-* Interface.hs: the Threepenny frontend.
+* Viewer.hs: the Threepenny frontend of the track viewer.
 Communicates with the Diagrams code through the Output module.
 * Animate.hs: a demonstration of how the Diagrams backend can be used to generate an animation of a car following a path on the track.
 Usage suggestions are given by the generate-movie.sh script and the video-notes.txt